Lhinger/mupen64plus-ui-console/index.md

-## INSTRUCTIONS
+# INSTRUCTIONS

-1. Download one of the N64 roms below (click on the game you want)
+## 1. Download one of the N64 roms below (click on the game you want)

-2. Scroll down to where it says "play" then click the "choose files" button right below it
+## 2. Scroll down to where it says "play" then click the "choose files" button right below it

-3. Select the rom that you just downloaded, and click "open"
+## 3. Select the rom that you just downloaded, and click "open"